DaviBe92/OBSAutostarter/README.md

 1. Download the latest release from the [releases page](https://github.com/DaviBe92/Autostarter/releases/latest)
 2. Close OBS Studio if it's running
-3. Extract the `autostarter.dll` to your OBS plugins directory:
+3. Copy the `autostarter.dll` to your OBS plugins directory:
    `C:\Program Files\obs-studio\obs-plugins\64bit`
 4. Start OBS Studio
 5. Find "Autostarter" in the Tools menu